os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/two-thread-barrier.md

 - What needs to be initialized?
 - What needs to be done by each thread inside the barrier?

-## Portable semaphores

-Use the [psem](psem) semaphores to enforce rendezvous between the two threads.

-## Number of semaphores

-How many semaphores are needed to enforce barrier synchronization between two threads?

-- Can this be achieved using a single semaphore?
-- Do you need to use two semaphores?
-- Do you need more than two semaphores?

-## Declare global semaphore variables

-For simplicity, declare all `psem_t` semaphore variables globally.

-## Initial semaphore values

-Initialize your semaphore(s) in the beginning of `main()`.

-- Should the semaphore(s) be initialized with counter value 0, 1 or some other value?

-## Destroy semaphores after use

-At the end of `main()`, don't forget to destroy any semaphores you have initialized.

-## Automatic error detection

-Instead of printing their identity (A or B) directly, the threads uses the provided `trace` function.
-In each iteration thread A calls `trace('A')` and thread B calls `trace('B')`.

-The `trace` functions prints the thread identity and keeps track of the next valid thread identity in the traced sequence.
-If the wrong thread identity is traced an error is reported and the process is terminated.

 ## Compile and run